Samantha Weeks

 My advice to young women entering any industry: keep showing up, advocate for yourself, and never let anyone else define your potential.

-I love hospitality — it taught me resilience, patience, communication, and how to thrive in fast-paced, high-pressure environments.
+I began my career in hospitality — a fast-paced, high-pressure world that taught me resilience, patience, communication, and the art of thriving under stress.
 It’s not a “lesser” place to be, but I wanted to challenge myself, grow, and explore new opportunities.
-I kept learning, earning my degree, and taking on challenges that pushed me outside my comfort zone — trusting that the skills I had built truly mattered.
+I kept learning, earned my degree while working, and embraced challenges that pushed me outside my comfort zone — trusting that the skills I had built truly mattered.

-Living with fibromyalgia and anxiety has added another layer to that journey.
-It’s taught me discipline, self-awareness, and how to navigate invisible obstacles while still showing up and performing at a high level.
-These experiences reinforced that true strength is often quiet, built over time, and defined by persistence rather than perfection.
+Living with fibromyalgia and anxiety added another layer to that journey.
+These experiences taught me discipline, self-awareness, and how to navigate invisible obstacles while still showing up and performing at a high level.
+I’ve learned that true strength is often quiet, built over time, and defined by persistence rather than perfection.

-What I’ve learned is that skills are always transferable.
-The customers I served behind a bar aren’t so different from the 700 patients I support now.
+What I’ve realized is that skills are always transferable.
+The customers I served behind a bar aren’t so different from the 700+ patients I support now in concierge healthcare.
 The environment may change, but the ability to connect, problem-solve, lead, and empathize remains the same.

 Q